Pseudohypoparathyroidism

-Pseudohypoparathyroidism is a condition associated primarily with resistance to the parathyroid hormone.
-Those with the condition have a low serum calcium and high phosphate, but the parathyroid hormone level (PTH) is appropriately high (due to the low level of calcium in the blood).
-Its pathogenesis has been linked to dysfunctional G Proteins (in particular, Gs alpha subunit).
-Pseudohypoparathyroidism is a very rare disorder, with estimated prevalence between 0.3 and 1.1 cases per 100000 population depending on geographic location.
+Pseudohypoparathyroidism is a rare autosomal dominant genetic condition associated primarily with resistance to the parathyroid hormone.
+Those with the condition have a low serum calcium and high phosphate, but the parathyroid hormone level (PTH) is inappropriately high (due to the low level of calcium in the blood).
+Its pathogenesis has been linked to dysfunctional G proteins (in particular, Gs alpha subunit).
+Pseudohypoparathyroidism is a very rare disorder, with estimated prevalence between 0.3 and 1.1 cases per 100,000 population depending on geographic location.